 - Byzantine governors (secular, military and ecclesiastical) of the Bulgarian lands for the period 971–1185.

 - Individuals connected with the Bulgarian lands: Bulgarians by origin; short- or long- term residents in the Bulgarian lands and generally persons with material and other interests in the Bulgarian lands.

 The materials under this rubric available at Dumbarton Oaks have proved extremely numerous and the time allotted for their detailed examination and bringing this process to completion has proved insufficient.
 All those materials have been documented by photocopying or scanning.
 Work on them will continue after my return to Bulgaria with the intention to involve other specialists in this field.

 I focused my efforts on this line of investigation, since the Dumbarton Oaks resources in these areas are enormous and this work can only be carried out in person.
-From the very large collection of seals at Dumbarton Oaks (ca. 17, 000 specimens), I have located seals of individuals connected with the Bulgarian lands in the period 971–1185, namely: by office: Byzantine governors (secular, military and ecclesiastical) of the Bulgarian lands for the period 971–1185; by origin: bearing proper or family names indicating a Bulgarian origin; parallels of the more than 3,000 Byzantine seals discovered in the Bulgarian lands and generally seals of individuals of the same families somehow connected with Bulgaria, since the theme of the project is basically prosopographic.
+From the very large collection of seals at Dumbarton Oaks (ca. 17,000 specimens), I have located seals of individuals connected with the Bulgarian lands in the period 971–1185, namely: Byzantine officers (secular, military and ecclesiastical) of the Bulgarian lands for the period 971–1185; individuals bearing proper or family names indicating a Bulgarian origin; parallels of the more than 3,000 Byzantine seals discovered in the Bulgarian lands; and generally seals of individuals of the same families somehow connected with Bulgaria.

 This process took more than five months working with the card-indexes and the originals.
 After January 2005 I began entering the information from the examined seals and narrative sources into the manuscript of the Corpus of the Byzantine Seals from Bulgaria, volume 2: Seals with Family Names.